rykugur/conway_ink_js/README.md

 # conway_ink_js

-An implementation of Conway's Game of Life in Life (React in your terminal)
+An implementation of Conway's Game of Life in Ink (React in your terminal)

 `yarn cli` to run.